You'll Never Believe What's Hiding Inside The Walls Of This Abandoned Texas Mansion

-When you see an abandoned building in your town, you probably don’t even think twice about it.
+When you see an abandoned building in your town, you probably don't even think twice about it.
 But what about an abandoned mansion with a rich, mysterious history?
 The abandoned Stewart Mansion in Galveston, Texas looks very eerie, intriguing, and yet still hauntingly beautiful despite its age.
-While there are reports that it has been demolished, with restorations underway, these may be mere rumors.
-Hopefully, you can still visit for yourself and uncover what secrets might lurk within the silent walls of the Stewart Mansion in Texas.
+Hopefully, you can visit for yourself and uncover what secrets might lurk within the silent walls of the Stewart Mansion in Texas.

 Stewart Mansion has had several owners over the course of its life, the first being George Sealy, Jr., who was among one of the most prominent and powerful families in Galveston in his time.
 He had the 8,200-square-foot Spanish colonial mansion built in 1926 and named it "Isla Ranch."